Vectorworks/developer-scripting/Function Reference/Functions/SetTextJust.md

 |JustFlag|INTEGER|Justification setting for text.|

 ## Remarks
 ([[User:Orso.b.schmid|Orso]], 2012 Mai.
 26): The constant 4 "Justify" is introduced by VW 2011.
 This routine needs a screen redraw after running.
-The text object will shift after changing the alignment, use [[VS:SetTextJustN]] if the shift is not wished.
+The text object will shift after changing the alignment, use [SetTextJustN](SetTextJustN.md) if the shift is not wished.

 ## See Also
 VS Functions: